AWS News Blog

 Launching a Database Instance

-As always, you can launch these instances from the AWS Management Console, AWS Command Line Interface (CLI), AWS Tools for Windows PowerShell, the RDS API (
+As always, you can launch these instances from the AWS Management Console, AWS Command Line Interface (AWS CLI), AWS Tools for Windows PowerShell, the RDS API (

 CreateDBInstance), or via a CloudFormation template.
 Here’s how you launch a database instance from the Console: